9 Sights in León, Spain (with Map and Images)

 Show sight on map

-The Museum of León, located in the Plaza de Santo Domingo in the city of León (Spain), is the oldest museum in the province and is dedicated to narrating the history of it through Archaeology, Art and Ethnography.
-Inaugurated in 1869, although founded from the activity of the Provincial Commission of Monuments of León in the context of the nineteenth-century Confiscation, since 2007 it has been located in the Pallarés Building, in the center of the City.
+The Museum of León, located in the Plaza de Santo Domingo in the city of León (Spain), is the oldest museum in the province and is dedicated to narrating the history of the province through Archaeology, Art and Ethnography.
+Inaugurated in 1869, although founded from the activity of the Provincial Commission of Monuments of León in the context of the nineteenth-century Confiscation, since 2007 it has been located in the so-called Pallarés Building, in the center of the city.
 It also has two annexes: the Roman Villa of Navatejera, in the town of Navatejera, and the old Convent of San Marcos (León), which is the historical headquarters of the Museum.

 Wikipedia: Museo de León (ES)

-3. Antigua Estación de FF.CC. de León
+4. Antigua Estación de FF.CC. de León

 Show sight on map